Upgrade your workflows with a Xero barcode inventory system

 • 2-dimensional barcodes (2D)

 The major difference between the two is the amount of data stored on them and how they function.
 The easiest way to remember the difference is to think of 2D barcodes like QR codes.
-If you want to read more about the functions and different types of barcodes, we have covered barcodes in great detail here – Barcode Inventory Control: Ultimate Guide for Manufacturers.
+If you want to read more about the functions and different types of barcodes, check out the Barcode inventory control article.

 Now we’ve got the basic principles of barcodes out of the way.
 We can look at introducing Xero inventory barcodes into your manufacturing process because, as you’re probably already aware, Xero does not come with a barcode scanning feature.